- First impressions are important. Present yourself neatly, stylishly and professionally in a conservative suit.

 - It is common for meetings to progress slowly and run several hours overtime.
 Try to be patient as pressing them for time can end negotiations.

 Personal relationships play a large role in Greek business culture.
 Third-party introductions are helpful as Greeks prefer to work with those whom they know and trust.
-It is also preferred that face-to-face contact is made when possible as this deepens the personal relationship between partners.
+Face-to-face contact is preferred when possible as this deepens the personal relationship between partners.
 Verbal agreements are considered more binding and are usually adhered to on the basis of trust.
-Therefore, follow up anything agreed upon in writing with verbal communication (e.g. phone call).
+Therefore, follow up on anything agreed upon in writing with verbal communication (e.g. phone call).

 In order to deepen a relationship, try and be talkative and personal about yourself.
 Avoid appearing stiff and impersonal in contrast to their expressive personalities.
 Greeks will often be eager to know you and may ask many questions about your family and personal life.
-Such questions may come across as direct and overly-personal, but it is not intended that way.
+Such questions may come across asand overly personal, but it is not intended that way.
 Moreover, ask them similar questions in return – they generally appreciate it when their colleagues show interest in their personal lives.

 Consider that Greeks invest much time and effort into their relationships.
 Cultivating a rapport often happens in social settings and meals over a long period of time.
 With this in mind, refrain from acting informally before a proper friendship has developed.
 Australians tend to adopt a matey character early on in their relationships, but this moment comes later (particularly in business) for Greeks after the proper foundations of friendship have been made.

-- Hierarchy is important in Greek business culture, and status is comparative to age and position.
-Everyone—including those of lower statuses— are generally given the opportunity to speak in meetings.
+- is important in Greek business culture, and status is comparative to age and position.
+Everyone – including those of lower statuses – is generally given the opportunity to speak in meetings.
 However, final judgement calls are made by the person of highest status and all authority for such decisions lies with them.